Yellow fever vaccine valid for 10 years – Minister Cummings

 It was this development that had caused the Ministry to adopt the tactic of encouraging persons to safeguard their yellow fever cards or at least recall the health facility they would have received their vaccination so that they can receive a replacement card.

 Yellow Fever is an acute viral haemorrhagic disease transmitted by infected Aedes type mosquitoes.
 The yellow in the name refers to the jaundice that affects some patients.
-Symptoms of the disease include: fever, headache, jaundice, muscle pain, nausea, vomiting and fatigues.
+Symptoms of the disease include fever, headache, jaundice, muscle pain, nausea, vomiting and fatigue.

 According to the World Health Organisation (WHO), a small portion of patients who contract the disease develop severe symptoms and approximately half of those die within seven to 10 days.